maxsupermanhd/movementpossession/README.md

 keys can be populated from key names available in keys.go

 change your username in config.json, leave redirect and client id as is if you are not making your own application

-keep in mind that your USER TOKEN WILL BE STORED IN PLAIN TEXT IN TOKEN.TXT!!!